-A full set of Group Financial Statements with the exception of a Cash Flow Statement, has been prepared and presented in the pages above, incorporating material balances from identified associates.
-The Group Cash Flow Statement is provided alongside the single entity statements as it is not materially different to the cash flow statement for the Council as a single entity.
+A full set of Group Financial Statements with the exception of a Cash Flow Statement, has been prepared which incorporates material balances from identified associates.
+A Group Cash Flow is not provided as it is not materially different to the single entity Cash Flow Statement.

-Note 4 Group Entities
+Note 3 Group Entities

-The accounting period end for the entities below is for the year end 31 March.
+The accounting period end for the entities below, except for Coalsnaughton NHT 2012 LLP, is for the year end 31 March.
 Financial information up to 31 March was obtained and accounted for in the Group accounts.
 The dates of these accounts are included below.